natoriamilligan/flask-github-actions-aws/README.md

 - How to use CloudWatch to debug my ECS tasks
 - How to set up secure security groups
 - How to create secrets in AWS Secrets Manager
-- How TLs certificates verify domains/endpoints and encrypt traffic
+- How TLS certificates verify domains/endpoints and encrypt traffic

 ## 📫 Contact